 Villa Silj - Lemniscati has witnessed some great world shaping events (the beginning and end of the Roman Empire, the beginning of Christianity; the custody of the Treasure of Jerusalem, to name but a few).
 It stands on the ancient border between the Etruscan world and Rome.
 Here the Etruscans, a mysterious and magical race, who dominated central Italy in antiquity and built a temple here.
 After the rise of the Romans, their first emperor Augustus built his country villa here, near the Etruscan temple.

-The villa RVS was built in the early nineteenth century and was part of one of the great farming estates in Rome.
-In 1949 it became the meeting place of a well-known group of artists, the "Convivium Romanum", who came to spend long afternoons, painting, eating, drinking and talking about art.
-Many of their paintings now decorate the walls of the Villa and the apartments...
+The present villa was built in the early nineteenth century, as part of a great farming estate.
+In 1949 it became the meeting place for a group of artists, the "Convivium Romanum", who came here to paint, eat and talk about art.
+Many of their paintings now decorate the villa walls.

 Beautiful residences, castles and villas, where you can stay and experience the world as legend, myth and fairy tale, also through the eyes of great poets, artists and seers.
 These special properties are not just for leisure, holidays and reunions, but also for changing the way of seeing the world, of working and playing in it....